CalFresh (formerly known as Food Stamps) is a nutrition program that helps students and their families buy healthy foods.

 - Work at least 20 hours per week or an average of 80 hours a month

-- Are attending or participating in an on-the-job training program
+- Are attending or participating in an approved on-the-job training program

 - Are receiving CalWORKS benefits

-- Have a dependent child under the age of 12
+- Are a full-time student and have a dependent child under the age of 12

 Note for DACA and Undocumented Students